M4Xpy/ANKI/README.md

 *  'ctrl + c + 3':  return in clipboard up to 4 translations of the copied word
 *  'ctrl + c + q':  return in clipboard text without certain words
 *  'ctrl + 1':  get word , make and save mp3 and write refer of mp3
-*  'ctrl + 2': make new card on getted word , get cursor at the answer field in 'add new card', before click
+*  'ctrl + 2': make new card on received word , get cursor at the answer field in 'add new card', before click
 *  'ctrl + 4':  open google image(s) with word(s) from clipboard

 * <h3>This is my first project, help and constructive criticism are welcome.</h3>